 So you’ve just delivered your best presentation yet.
 Congrats!
 But notice how comedians enjoy the applause then get off the stage?
 Don’t linger for too long or try and add on extras to your performance.
 A great stand up comic always leaves the audience wanting more.

-As you can see, some of the techniques stand up comics use, such as storytelling, can be a powerful way to connect with your audience and improve public speaking.
-Want to know more about telling effective and compelling stories in business?
-Then download our ebook ‘What’s the Story?’ today.
+As you can see, some of the techniques stand up comics use can be a powerful way to connect with your audience and improve public speaking.
+Want to master this art?
+Join us at our next Public Speaking Skills workshop.

 The Colin James Method® Facilitators train corporate executives to improve their professional communication skills with a proven methodology.
 Our highly trained Facilitators and Coaches are recognised for their experience in their fields and have worked with many individuals and organisations around the world to master the art of communication.